Child Protection Conferences

 Transfer in conferences should take place when a child who is the subject of a child protection plan, moves from the original LA area to Leicester, Leicestershire or Rutland to live there permanently.
 Children's social care, designated health professionals and the police should be notified promptly.

 The transfer in conference should receive reports from the original LA, and the original authority should be invited to attend the conference which should take place within 15 working days of the notification.
 Such a conference has the same status and purpose, and must be conducted in a comparable manner to, an initial child protection conference.

 A review conference is intended:

 Every review should consider explicitly whether the child is suffering, or is likely to suffer, significant harm and hence continues to require safeguarding from harm through adherence to a formal child protection plan.
-If the child is considered to be suffering significant harm, the local authority should consider whether to initiate family court proceedings.

 If not, then the child should no longer be the subject of a child protection plan and the conference should consider what continuing support services may benefit the child and family and make recommendations accordingly.